 Given their hyper-connectivity nature, it is not a surprise to see high Gen Z usage of digital wallets.
-Almost 2.1 billion consumers will use mobile wallets in 2020 and half of all payments will be made on major digital wallets.
-Over half are using these electronic systems, and over 75% are using some digital payment apps in the same timeframe.
+Almost 2.1 billion consumers will use mobile wallets in 2020, and with younger users making half of all payments on major digital wallets.
+Over half use these electronic systems, and over 75% use some digital payment apps in the same timeframe.

-Gen Z users have been raising concerns, however, when it comes to security when using these products.
+Gen Z users have been raising concerns about product security.
 Though the providers are making changes, notably requiring stronger authentication codes, many have cited that more has to be done by providers.

 9) Saving For Retirement Early

-Planning for their savings for retirement early is among the most unique identifying characteristics of Gen Zers, with 35% indicating they will start in their 20s.
-This compares to 12% of millennials at the same age.
-That they are aware of the need to set aside savings early is truly good news.
-However, nearly half of those surveyed by TD Bank in their study indicated that a savings account is the best way to save for retirement.
+Gen-Zers indicate they plan for retirement saving is among the unique identifying characteristic of this generation, with 35% indicating they will start in their 20s.
+This trait compares to only 12% of millennials at the same age.
+They are aware of the need to set aside savings early is excellent news.
+However, in their study, nearly half of those surveyed by TD Bank indicated that a savings account is the best way to save for retirement.
 Only 17% believed investing in the stock market was the way to grow their retirement.

-Clearly, Gen Z needs more financial education.
-As they are not yet fully in the workforce, they do not have readily available access to employer sponsored 401K retirement plans.
-A 2018 Pew Survey reported that more than one third of private sector workers do not have access to these plans either.
+Gen Z needs more financial education.
+As they are not yet fully in the workforce, they do not have readily available access to employer-sponsored 401K retirement plans.
+A 2018 Pew Survey reported that more than one-third of private-sector workers do not have access to these plans.